How can I know which database is best suited to my topic?

 When you're off campus, the only way we can know that you're part of the NSU community is to ask you to enter some type of identifying information.

 From off campus: Select one of the Article Databases - find one in the subject list, or visit the Databases by Title tab to browse an alphabetical list.
-Select a title, and you'll be presented with a login screen that prompts you to enter the 14-digit barcode number from your NSU ID and your password (this should be your last name.)
+Select a title, and you'll be presented with a login screen that prompts you to enter the same username as your NSU email (example: firstname.lastname) and the same password you use to access your NSU email.
 After logging in, you'll be connected to the database you selected and can start your research.
 It's quick and easy and allows you to access online resources anytime, anywhere.
 Test your access.

 How do distance students access online resources?